craftcms/docs/docs/3.x/extend/plugin-guide.md

 - **Plugin handle** – Something that uniquely identifies your plugin within the Craft ecosystem.
 (Plugin handles must begin with a letter and contain only lowercase letters, numbers, and dashes.
 They should be `kebab-cased`.)
 - **Plugin name** – What your plugin will be called within the control panel.
   ::: warning
-  Your plugin name must not begin with “Craft” or an include an [edition](plugin-editions.md)-sounding word like “Lite”, “Plus”, or “Pro”.
+  Your plugin name must not begin with “Craft”, or include an [edition](plugin-editions.md)-sounding word like “Lite”, “Plus”, or “Pro”.
   :::

 ### Naming Your Plugin